Fastest spinning millisecond pulsars: indicators for quark matter in neutron stars?: The Kepler frequency

 While the values $C$=1.08 kHz and $C$=1.15 kHz are obtained for one-phase stars, i.e. hadronic and quark stars~\cite{Haensel:2009wa}, the deconfinement phase transition in the NS interior alters the obtained value of the factor $C$.
 Moreover, accommodation of the phase transition onset at various densities poses a complication.

 To obtain the behavior of $C(M)$ for the considered set of hybrid stars (see Table~\ref{tablemasses}), the masses of Keplerian $M^{K}$ and static $M^{TOV}$ configurations are matched following the relation of~\citet{Breu:2016ufb} suggesting a factor $M^{K}=bM^{TOV}$, where $b=1.204\pm0.002$.
-However, we found that for each set of model parameters, $b$ has slightly different values in the range $1.0-1.3$.
+This result was recently revised in Ref. ~\cite{Musolino:2023edi} by analyzing a large number of generic EoSs and reported $b=1.255^{+0.047}_{-0.040}$.
+However, we found that for each set of the model parameters, $b$ lies in a slightly different range of $1.0-1.3$.
+Compared to the results of~\citet{Musolino:2023edi}, this range extends to smaller values since, unlike the study mentioned, our analysis also includes the NS masses in the interval $0.5-1~M_\odot$.

 For most stars, the internal composition of both static and Keplerian configurations is the same, either hadronic or hybrid, resulting in similar values of $C$.
 However, within a narrow range of stellar masses, the two configurations differ, leading to a drop in $C(M)$ by approximately $80-100$ Hz.
 This behavior can be understood from the definition of $C(M)$ in Eq. (\ref{eqXXI}).
 In this mass region, the static configuration is already significantly compactified due to the deconfinement transition, while the Keplerian configuration at the same mass remains in the hadronic phase with a larger radius.
 To avoid compa\-ring hadronic stars with hybrid stars, the masses of static and rotating configurations are matched using a scaling factor $b=1.0-1.3$.